-LED Pin LED Color Description Link Green Active low.
-The LED is illuminated when the signal is low.
+LED Pin LED Color Description Link Green Active low .
+The LED is illuminated when the signal is low .
 Bicolor Amber multifunction LED.
 Off This LED shall be used to indicate link.
 When the link is up, then this LED shall be lit and solid.
 This indicates that the link is established, there are no local or remote faults, and the link is ready for data packet transmission/reception.
 The LED is Green when the port is linked at its maximum speed.
 The LED is Amber when the port is linked but not operating at the highest speed.
 The LED is off when no link is present.
 For silicon with limited I/O, the Amber LED may be omitted.
 In this case, the Green LED shall simply indicate link is up at any configured speed.
-The illuminated Link LED indicator may be blinked and used for port identification through vendor specific link diagnostic software.
+The illuminated Link LED indicator may be blinked and used for part The illuminated Link LED indicator may be blinked and used for port identification through vendor specific link diagnostic software.
 The Link LED shall be located on the left hand side or located on the top for each port when the OCP NIC 3.0 card is viewed in the horizontal plane.
 For serviceability, green LEDs shall emit light at a wavelength between 513 nm and 537 nm while amber LEDs shall emit light at a wavelength between 580 nm and 589 nm.
 For uniformity across OCP NIC 3.0 products, all link LEDs shall have their luminance across the total surface area measured in millicandelas (mcd) with an average value between 12 mcd to 18 mcd.
 Activity Green Active low.
 The LED is illuminated when the signal is low.
-Off When there is no activity, this LED shall be off.
-When there is link activity, then this LED should blink at the rate of $\frac{1}{2}$ Hz to 5 Hz.
+Off When the link is up and t here is no activity, this LED shall be lit and solidoff.
+When the link is up and there is link activity, then this LED should blink at the rate of 1⁄2 Hz to 5 Hz -during link activity .
 The activity LED shall be located on the right hand side or located on the bottom for each port when the OCP NIC 3.0 card is viewed in the horizontal plane.